grew-nlp/grew_doc/content/doc/request.md

 The full matching process is:

- * Take a graph and a pattern as input.
+ * Take a graph and a request as input.
  * Output a set of matchings; a *matching* being a function from nodes and edges defined in the positive items to nodes and edges of the host graph.

  1. If the graph does not satisfied one of the global items, the output is empty.